 The zoom feature is mostly available for line charts.
 If you have a line chart with a number of points, the line seems smoother for small intervals.
 However, if you can take a closer look, changes in that interval can tell you a different story.
 Check this sample and use the zoom feature to see changes.

 Benefits of Interactive Data Visualization

-Actually, up to this point, we already cover how helpful is interactivity.
+Actually, up to this point, we have already covered how helpful is interactivity.
 To sum up, we can list the benefits of interactive data visualization as below;